 What is Coaching?

-Remember back in high school when you were assigned, or maybe even got to choose, a guidance counselor?
-Someone to help you explore your options without telling you what to do?
+In high school you're assigned a guidance counselor.
+Someone to help you explore your options without telling you what to do.

-Who gives you guidance?
-Maybe you lean on friends, partners, coworkers, or family members?
-But, they are adults, too!
-With their own busy lives and competing agendas.
+Friends, partners, coworkers, or family members are often busy with their own lives and competing agendas.

 Is Coaching for You?

-I am not a therapist.
+I'm not a therapist.
 Therapists often diagnose and treat clinically significant disorders, with the goal of helping clients return to normal function.
-There is often a focus on understanding how the past has created the present, and on achieving emotional resolution of past events and interpersonal issues.